SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_examples.md

 **Example 4** - the cylinder with plug steady flow at the inlet, RCR at the outlet and deformable wall with variable wall properties.

-All the examples are included in [here](documentation/flowsolver/files/examples.zip).
-Example 1 _cylinder_ includes all the files from presolver to postprocessing; checkout readme.txt in the _cylinder_ for more details about the files.
-Example 2-3 only include the necessary files to start simulation from presolver.